gecio/gecio.github.io/docs/_optimist/storage/localstorage/index.en.md

 ## Deleting instances

 Deleting instances based on l1 flavors can take a long time due to the background process for deleting the data.
-The process is compliant with our current Baseline Deletion Policy.

 **INFO**